Triangle Hosts First Regional Datapalooza

 Why Open Data Creates Big Opportunities for Startups

-BY MITAL PATEL@mitalpatel9.16.13
+BY MITAL PATEL

 Filed Under: NEWS: Startups

+Last Thursday, HQ Raleigh and Forward Impact hosted the first ever regional Datapalooza, a demo-day-like event showcasing three startups and projects that have emerged since the NC Datajam this April.
+There have been other similar Datapaloozas across the country, but this marked the first utilizing open government data sourced from the city, county and state level.
 The open data movement is fueled by governments releasing the mountains of data it generates in the form of useable datasets and APIs that can then be monetized by entrepreneurs.
 Once the datasets are released, the government entity gets out of the way and lets the innovation happen.
 The results can be ventures that impact our daily lives like The Weather Channel (utilizing GPS data) or PlotWatt, a local startup that helps manage energy consumption.

 The truly exciting opportunity for entrepreneurs is that the open data movement is still in its infancy and we're only starting to realize the potential to have a positive citizen and monetary impact by utilizing government data.